 The work at Deep Breath Pilates begins with the belief that our bodies are intelligent and that they hold the knowledge/memory of easy, efficient, balanced, movement.
 But we have accumulated habits, movement patterns that take us away from our body’s genius often leaving us to manage chronic pain.
 Our work is to find ways to strip away the layers of unhealthy movement patterns so that we can reclaim our body’s innate intelligence.

 I, Chris Evans, began doing Pilates in 2013 when I realized that dancing would no longer be enough to build the strength and flexibility, and develop the understanding I needed to prevent injuries.
 I have had the great privilege to do my Pilates certification with Dallas Everleth at Center Strength.
 Her rigorous and detailed anatomical focus combined with a deep understanding of Pilates provided the foundation for my development as a Pilates Instructor.
 In addition to being a Balanced Body certified Pilates Instructor, I am a certified Yamuna Body Rolling (YBR) Practitioner.
 YBR has added a critical addition to my bodywork toolbox.
 It enables me to work with clients to find release and elongation of muscles, fascial release, and increase space in the body – what I see as the preparation for recovering healthy movement patterns and building strength.
 I am currently completing a YBR Breathwork certification training, and am participating in Pilates for Rehab training with Zeina Grifoni of Synergy Pilates.
-I have also had the great privilege of participating in Thomas Presto’s Talawa Technique Level 1 certification.
+I have also recently completed the Level 2 certification for Thomas Presto’s Talawa Technique.